srirsatt/BevoFit-Scrapers/README.md

 **hoursScraper.py** has been implemented as an EventBridge Cron Job in AWS Lambda, running every day at 5:00 AM CST.

-## AWS Lambda

-**hoursScraper.py** has been implemented as an EventBridge Cron Job in AWS Lambda, running every day at 5:00 AM CST.

 **Deployment:**
 - Runtime: Python 3.x
 - Handler: hoursScraper.lambda_handler (if using a handler function)